Forward from the Author

 I came to clear my head

-jammed with worry as it ever is,
+jammed with worry as ever,

 the kind of worry that resurrects the past